takamaruocha/TranAP/README.md

 # **TranAP**

 ## 1. Overview
-We propose Transformer-based Anomaly Prediction (TranAP).
+We propose Transformer-based Anomaly Prediction (TranAP) method.
 TranAP is a forecasting and reconstruction-based multivariate time series anomaly prediction framework that does not require anomalous training data.